 Internal joinery and kitchen fittings

-Repair category 2
+Repair category 1

-Notes The joinery is consistent with the age and type.
-The kitchen units are affected by wear and tear.
-The balustrade has been removed from the staircase.
+Notes The joinery is consistent with the age and type and the kitchen fittings are affected by wear and tear.

 Chimney breasts and fireplaces

 Repair category -

 Notes N/a.

 Internal decorations

 Repair category 1

 Notes The decoration is adequate.